-The existing study of RL algorithms for continuous-time singular control problems is rare.
-Noting the connection between some types of singular control and optimal stopping problems that has been discussed in some early studies, see \cite{karatzas1984connections}, \cite{karatzas1985connections} and \cite{karoui1991new}, recently \cite{dai2024learning} transformed the optimal singular control problem of optimal investment with transaction cost into a Dynkin game of optimal stopping to learn the optimal strategy using the techniques developed in \cite{dong2024randomized}. \cite{liang2025reinforcement} proposed a reinforcement learning framework for a class of singular control problems without entropy regularization by working with singular control laws and the established policy improvement on region iterations.
-How to achieve an appropriate randomization of the singular control using entropy regularization to facilitate the exploration in learning is still an interesting open problem in the literature.
+The existing study of continuous-time RL algorithms for singular control problems is rare.
+Noting the connection between some types of singular control and optimal stopping problems that has been discussed in some early studies, see \cite{karatzas1984connections}, \cite{karatzas1985connections} and \cite{karoui1991new}, recently \cite{dai2024learning} transformed the optimal singular control problem of optimal investment with transaction cost into a Dynkin game of optimal stopping to learn the optimal strategy using the techniques developed in \cite{dong2024randomized}. \cite{liang2025reinforcement} proposed a reinforcement learning framework for a class of singular control problems without entropy regularization by working with singular control laws and the established policy improvement result for region iterations.
+How to formulate a proper randomization of the singular control to facilitate the learning exploration is still an interesting open problem.

-Building upon the idea of learning the regions of singular control laws, this work aims to further consider the exploration in the learning procedure and formalize the randomization of singular control laws by introducing another auxiliary singular control law.
-However, we note that the entropy regularized singular control problem faces the issue of time-inconsistency, even for the case when the entropy term vanishes.
-The optimal solution of the original problem without regularization turns out to be the precommitted solutions of the entropy regularized problem.
-In our proposed formulation of entropy regularization to encourage the exploration, we need to learn the time-consistent equilibrium as a pair of singular control laws.
-To avoid some high technicalities in showing the existence of time-consistent equilibrium for the entropy regularized singular control problem, we choose to focus on a special model setup in irreversible reinsurance problems, for which we are able to characterize the unique time-consistent equilibrium in the analytical form.
-Thanks to the explicit structure of the equilibrium value function towards the optimal value function of the original problem as the temperature parameter tends to zero, which justifies that the learned solution in the exploratory formulation can effectively approximate the optimal singular control in the original application without entropy.
+Building upon the idea of learning the region of singular control laws, this work aims to further consider the exploration and formalize the randomization of singular control laws by introducing another auxiliary singular control law.
+However, we note that the entropy regularized singular control problem faces the issue of time-inconsistency.
+The optimal solution of the original problem without regularization turns out to be an equilibrium solution of the entropy regularized problem.
+In our proposed formulation of entropy regularization, we need to learn the time-consistent equilibrium as a pair of singular control laws.
+In the specific setup for irreversible reinsurance problem, we are able to establish the existence of equilibrium.
+Further, we can show the convergence of the equilibrium value function towards the optimal value function of the original problem as the temperature parameter tends to zero, which justifies that the learned solution in the exploratory formulation can effectively approximate the optimal singular control in the original application without entropy.